Fill your College Details

 Instances and Schemas

 Instance: An instance of a database is the condition of data stored at a specific time.
-It is a point in time snapshot of the database containing the data stored therein at that moment.
+It is a point-in-time snapshot of the database containing the data stored therein at that moment.
 When data is inserted or removed from the database, its instance changes accordingly.
 Instances are dynamic and can be of different sizes and content.

 Differences between Schema and Instance